dex4er/js-sliding-window-rate-limiter/README.md

 There is extended version of limiter, which behaves gracefully, when Redis server is unavailable for any reason.
-In case of Redis connection failure, SafeRedis backend will always return positive response (`defaultResponse` value), and will try to reconnect to Redis server after `reconnectTimeout`.
+In case of Redis connection failure, SafeRedis backend will always return positive response (`defaultResponse` value), and will try to reconnect to Redis server after `reuseRedisAfter`.

 ## Lua